Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Positionality and Participatory Approach

 Adopting a reflexive ethnographic stance \cite{attia2017ing}, the authors recognise the influence of their positionalities on the research process, advocating for respecting the rights of affected communities marked by uneven power relations and regulatory asymmetries.
-We sought to make these dynamics visible.
-Our engagement aimed not only at knowledge production but at producing practical means for workers to collect new information that would contribute to the union's collective strategies for improved working conditions.
+Our engagement aimed not only at knowledge production but at producing practical means for workers to collect new information contributing to the union's collective strategies for improved working conditions.
+Building on recent contributions that foreground workers' voices \cite{dataworkersinquiry}, our approach goes further by positioning workers as active co-producers of scientific knowledge and researchers as actors engaged in social impact.